 - “Jaat Kahan Ho”, a Hindustani khyal song

 These pieces are of such beauty that, by including them in the Record, they were chosen to represent the best of humanity to any sapient life who finds it.

 Yet the music is also a warning, for it is also heard together recordings of three human languages, none of which possess any more speakers with native fluency.
 The musical samples from the Record represent the classical high art of their cultures.
 Human speech, on the other hand, is the sound of everyday life—for which the loss of language is part of a slow, painful uprooting.

 Near the end, these three elements are all brought together, almost as if about to converse with one another—but they fall short of achieving this counterpoint.
 Neither bird- nor human song are again heard.
 The ending is a retrospective on the rest of the piece.
-It is a reflection on the centripetal forces of global capital and power at the root of the process, that causes both the erosion of art and culture and the destruction of the environment—and by extension, the people living there.
+It is a reflection on what causes the erosion of art and culture and the destruction of the environment—and by extension, the people living there.